-Get 500 bonus cash back after you spend $3,000 on purchases in the first 3 months after account opening You can redeem your points for $500 cash back, which equals a 16.6% return for the $3,000 spent.
+Get $500 bonus cash back when you spend $3,000 on purchases in the first three months from account opening.
+You can redeem your points for $500 cash back, which equals a 16.6% return for the $3,000 spent.

 Unlimited cash back.